-There are a handful of true loves-at-first-sight in life (your soulmate, perhaps, or a family pet, or cheesecake), and the movies were one of them for me.
-It was the 1981 rerelease of Star Wars, fresh with its unwieldy subtitle; I was 8 and pacified in the back seat of the car for the trip to the theater by an oversize comic book, which I was warned not to read because it was based on the movie we were about to see and would ruin the experience.
+There are a handful of true loves-at-first-sight in life (your soulmate, perhaps, or a family pet or cheesecake), and the movies were one of them for me.
+It was the 1981 rerelease of Star Wars, fresh with its unwieldy subtitle; I was 8 and pacified in the back seat of the car by an oversize comic book, which I was warned not to read on the way to the theater because it was based on the movie we were about to see and would ruin the experience.
 My family was cruel that way.
-But short of the movie not playing, nothing could have ruined that experience; it was magic from the moment the lights dimmed, and it ignited a lifetime passion for cinema.
+But short of the film not playing, nothing could have ruined that experience; it was magic from the moment the lights dimmed, and it ignited a lifetime passion for cinema.

 The roots for this blog took hold in 2009, when I was laid off from my job as a newspaper (remember those?) editor at the apex of the Great Recession, which was great in the opposite way as Ebert’s Great Movies.
 I suddenly had lots of time and little money, and I needed a distraction from stress.
 My friend recommended I resuscitate our idea, and thus this blog sprouted.

 During a brief stint as a paid film critic, I learned that it is more fun to write about a bad movie, but less fun to sit through one.
 My goal here is to share an affection for cinema and encourage a discussion of films that deserve to remain in the greater consciousness.